 A few women seem to breeze through menopause, but most spend years struggling with hot flashes and night sweats.
 On average, these classic symptoms last more than seven years, so don’t count on a quick journey.
 The doctors at North County Women’s Specialists work with women in the years before, during, and after menopause, helping them manage symptoms from mood swings to painful intercourse.
-To get help with menopause symptoms, call the office in Escondido, California, or book an appointment online.
+To get help with menopause symptoms, call our office in Escondido or San Marcos, California, or book an appointment online.

 Although each woman reaches menopause in her body’s own timing, the average age is 51, and most women enter menopause between the ages of 35 and 55.
 You’ll know you’re at menopause when you’ve gone 12 consecutive months without having a menstrual period.